Gaynor Bussell

 Articles & Books From Gaynor Bussell

-Polycystic ovary syndrome (PCOS) often appears to be a collection of unrelated symptoms affecting your menstrual cycle, fertility, appearance, and weight.
-But when you put the puzzle pieces together, you can see not only how the symptoms relate to one another but also how simple lifestyle changes can have a positive impact on them.
+Polycystic ovary syndrome (PCOS) often seems like a collection of unrelated symptoms; it can affect your menstrual cycle, fertility, appearance, mental health, and metabolic health, including weight issues.
+But when you put the puzzle pieces together, you can see not only how the symptoms relate to one another, but also how simple lifestyle changes can have a positive impact on them.

 Article / Updated 03-26-2016